BarryDigby/CRT_workshop/docs/source/basics/first_script.rst

 Channels
 --------

-Channels are used to stage files in nextflow.
+Channels are used to stage files and values in nextflow.
 There are two types of channels - ``queue channels`` and ``value channels``.
-Broadly speaking, queue channels are used to connect processes and cannot be reused.
-Value channels on the other hand hold a file value - i.e a path to a file, and can be re-used mutliple times.
+Broadly speaking, queue channels are used to connect files to processes and cannot be reused.
+Value channels on the other hand hold a value (or file value - i.e a path to a file), and can be re-used mutliple times.

 Let's use some simulated RNA-Seq reads:

 .. code-block:: bash

-    $ git clone -b circrna git@github.com:BarryDigby/test-datasets.git
+    git clone -b circrna git@github.com:BarryDigby/test-datasets.git

-    $ ls -la test-datasets/fastq
+    ls -la test-datasets/fastq
     total 151M
     -rw-rw-r-- 1 barry 11M Nov 22 12:16 fust1_rep1_1.fastq.gz
     -rw-rw-r-- 1 barry 12M Nov 22 12:16 fust1_rep1_2.fastq.gz